btcpayserver/blog/blog/_posts/migration-net10.md

 + <PackageReference Include="Npgsql.EntityFrameworkCore.PostgreSQL" Version="10.0.0" />
 ```

-Then, when you are running BTCPay Server for plugin development, you usually have a file in `submodules/btcpayserver/BTCPayServer/appsettings.dev.json` which indicates the location of the plugin to load when you debug.
+Then, when running BTCPay Server for plugin development, you usually have a file at `submodules/btcpayserver/BTCPayServer/appsettings.dev.json` that indicates the location of the plugin to load during debugging.

-Do not forget to update the path to net10.0, as indicated below.
+Do not forget to update the path to `net10.0`, as shown below.

 ```diff
 {